 One of my favorite writers and podcasters Gretchen Rubin often says that “things that can be done at any time are often done at no time” and I relate to that statement so much.

-For years, I had a huge running to-do list of things I wanted to do for my businesses.
+For years, I had a huge running to-do list of things I wanted to do for my business.
 And I’m not kidding when I say that some of those tasks were on the list for years.
 Yes, years.

 I figured I could do them any time, so instead, I did them at no time.
 And the one thing that really changed that?